-Stephen Hays is the founder of What If Ventures, a VC fund investing primarily in early stage tech startups focused on solutions in mental health and addiction recovery.
+Stephen Hays is the founder of What If Ventures, a venture firm investing primarily in early stage mental health and addiction recovery focused startups.

 After decades struggling with addiction, and type-1 bi-polar disorder, Stephen was able to experience a trans-formative change in his life with the help of his loving wife and children, his father, and close friends.
 More of his story with addiction can be read here.

-Since launching What If Ventures as a syndicate in January 2020, Stephen has invested over $2,000,000 in mental health startups with a syndicate of over 400 investors.
-One recent deal was covered in the press here.
+Since launching What If Ventures as a syndicate in January 2020, Stephen has invested over $16,000,000 in 17 mental health startups with a syndicate of over 4,000 investors.

 Previously, Stephen was the Founder and Managing Partner of Deep Space Ventures, a VC fund focused early stage tech startups.
 During his time at Deep Space, Stephen led 25 early stage investments.
 To date, that portfolio has generated a TVPI of ~2.8x, with 6 exits and multiple companies raising follow-on capital with valuations in excess of $100,000,000.

 Before starting Deep Space Ventures, Stephen was an investment banker on Wall Street for 6+ years.
 He primarily focused on helping large companies raise capital, and execute Mergers & Acquisitions.

 Stephen received his undergraduate degree in Civil Engineering at West Point, and received his MBA from Vanderbilt.

 Stephen lives in Frisco, TX with his loving wife, beautiful children and their pet bunny rabbit, named Mr. Snuffleupagus.

 Graham is an experienced angel investor with years of deal sourcing, vetting and execution experience.
 He’s also an advisor and personal investor in multiple emerging VC funds (esports and blockchain).